asadbek064/bincode/README.md

 - **Authentication:** JWT
 - **Deployment:** Single self-contained server.

-There is no signups its by design just create users manually and they can start commits snippets to share
+There is no signups its by design just create users manually and they can start commit snippets to share

 ## Why BinCode?